resistance-modelling/slim/README.md

 ### EMB Treatment Model
 TODO: source of data (f_meanEMB, f_sigEMB, EMBmort, env_meanEMB, env_sigEMB)

+We follow Jensen et al (2017) and model resistance according to genotype population.
+Unfortunately the paper does not provide "survival rates per genotype" but rather expected lifespan under treatment.
+We currently approximate with a simple geometric distribution (every day only a fixed fraction of lice belonging to a certain stage and genetic group can die).

 ## Usage
 ### Refactored
 To run the WIP refactored model, enter the ```refactor``` directory and run: